sowcow/blog/content/posts/hamstering.md

 - hodling -> fixing, not being married to a stock, rational approach

 Or another angle:
-- dividends idea felt good -> growth stocks are the thing
+- dividends idea felt good (laziest thing in the world) -> growth stocks are the thing
-- married-hodling a paper for gainz -> rational measured approach
+- married-hodling a paper for gainz -> rational measured approach (incremental, not lazy, requires further reading and execution)

+Anyway as a programmer I have some nice ideas too so the whole thing looks exciting.